Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Numerical calculations

-According to our explanations and notations in the previous section, the distribution function (\ref{fin1p}) can be represented as the sum of two components: the first of which describes the stepwise distribution,
+Using the explanations and notations introduced in the previous section, the distribution function in Eq.~(\ref{fin1p}) can be written as the sum of two components.
+The first component describes a stepwise distribution